 St. Augustine’s is part of the Diocese of California with The Rt.
 Rev. Dr. Marc Andrus as our Bishop.
 Read more here (https://diocal.org)

 Clergy: Rev. Jim Dahlin, Priest-in-Charge

-with a Bible centered mission of Love and Justice.
-Ordained in 2015 in the Diocese of Western North Carolina (M.Div. ’07, Duke Divinity School, Anglican Studies ’15, Seminary for the Southwest), Rev. Jim has lived in many states and abroad.
-He is fluent in Spanish and enjoys reading, hiking and riding motorcycles.
+Having grown up conservative Baptist in the Chicago suburbs, Rev. Jim now proclaims Jesus and His mission of Love and Justice.
+He engages in the lifelong work of dismantling white supremacy and toxic masculinity in himself and the community.
+Ordained in 2015 in the Diocese of Western North Carolina (M.Div.
+Duke Divinity School ’07, Diploma in Anglican Studies, Seminary for the Southwest ’15), Rev. Jim has lived in many states and a couple countries.
+He is fluent in Spanish, gets by in Portuguese, and enjoys reading, hiking and riding motorcycles.

 Director of Music: Ben Flint